raspberrypilearning/sense-hat-cheerlights/en/step_3.md

 1. Click the **REPL** icon to open up a Python shell

-1. Import the `colourzero` library by typing:
+1. Import the `colorzero` library by typing:

     ```python
     from colorzero import Color